 Insurance companies are not responsible for insurance compensation in the following cases:

 - The driver does not meet the age requirements as prescribed by the Law on Road Traffic; the driver does not have a driving license or uses an invalid driving license as prescribed by law on training, testing, and granting of driving licenses for road motor vehicles; the driving license is erased or uses an expired driving license at the time of the accident or uses an inappropriate driving license for a motor vehicle that requires a driving license.
-In case the driver has his/her driving license revoked or has his/her driving license revoked, he/she is considered to have no driving license.
+In case the driver has his/her driving license revoked or his/her driving license revoked, he/she is considered to have no driving license.

 - Damage causing indirect consequences includes: reduction in commercial value, damage associated with the use and exploitation of damaged assets.

-- Damage to property caused by driving a motor vehicle with a blood or breath alcohol concentration exceeding the normal value as guided by the Ministry of Health; using drugs and stimulants prohibited by law.
+- Damage to property caused by driving a motor vehicle with a blood or breath alcohol concentration exceeding the normal value as guided by the Ministry of Health ; using drugs and stimulants prohibited by law.

 - Damage to property stolen or robbed in the accident.